jetstream-cloud/js2docs/docs/ui/exo/exo.md

 ## Getting Help

 In addition to the XSEDE ticketing system, there is an #exosphere-user-support channel in the Jetstream Slack workspace.
-To get an invitation, please open a ticket from the XSEDE user portal.
-This support option includes _no_ promise of immediate real-time assistance, but the Exosphere core developers monitor it and help when they can.
+To request access, please open a ticket from the XSEDE user portal.
+This support option includes _no_ promise of immediate, real-time assistance, but the Exosphere core developers monitor it and help when they can.
 Sometimes it's easier to chat with them than wait for ticket notifications.

 ## Contributing